-Choose any student to start by reading the “Who has?” on their card.
-The other kids should be looking at their card(s) and seeing if they have an “I have” that matches.
+Choose any student to start by reading a “Who has?” from their cards.
+The other students should be looking at their card(s) and seeing if they have an “I have” that matches.

 - Who has: “You give someone a compliment”

 - I have: “That person feels good about themselves.”

 - Who has: “You refuse to wear a jacket on the walk to school.”

 - I have: “You will be cold.”

 So in this version of the game, the “Who has?” is a choice or action, and the “I have” is a consequence of that choice or action.